lewinfox/levitate/cran-comments.md

 ## Resubmission

-Following feedback from Gregor Sayer I have:
+Following feedback from Gregor Seyer I have:

 * Expanded the Description field.
 * Ensured there are no references to 'levitate', 'this package' etc. in